dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Linked lists
 Linked list disadvantages compared to array:
-* CPU cache does 2 things: cache frequently used memory & predict which memory would be used next.
+CPU cache does 2 things: cache frequently used memory & predict which memory would be used next.
 It uses simple algo - just get nearest memory.
-But in case of linked list - next element can be in completely different memory chunk
+But in case of linked list - next element can be in completely different memory chunk.
-`RandomAccess` - interface (don't confuse with concrete class `RandomAccessFile` to work with file) - that notify that out list is random access list.
+`RandomAccess` - interface (don't confuse with concrete class `RandomAccessFile` to work with file) - that notify that our list is random access list.
 So `ArrayList` is implements it, yet `LinkedList` not implementing it, cause here you can't access 5th element, you need to iterate over whole list to get to desired position.
 So this interface is simply notify that list can be randomly accessed (all lists based on array should be randomly accessed).
 There are 3 types of linked list (all of them are linear structure represented as chain of nodes, the difference how nodes are related to each other):
 * Singly linked list:
     * each node store 2 fields: value + next node address